On the Need for (Quantum) Memory with Short Outputs: Compress oracle and our model of computation

-Note that there are some format dismatch in $\qryreg$ and $\ansreg$ when running $\sto$ and $\output$.
-We can assume that the algorithm itself can disambiguous on its own since it knows which type of query it is using.
-In general algorithm consists of interleaving $\sto$, $\output$, local quantum unitaries $U_i$ operate only on registers $\qryreg\otimes\ansreg\otimes\auxreg$ and a final computational measurement on the output register $\outreg$.
+Note that there are some format mismatch in $\qryreg$ and $\ansreg$ when running $\sto$ and $\output$.
+We can assume that the algorithm itself can disambiguate this on its own since it knows which type of query it is using.
+In general, an algorithm consists of interleaving $\sto$, $\output$, local quantum unitaries $U_i$ that operate only on registers $\qryreg\otimes\ansreg\otimes\auxreg$ and a final computational measurement on the output register $\outreg$.
 The following proposition tells that the output distribution using a standard oracle is exactly the same as using a random oracle.

 \begin{lemma}[{\cite[Lemma 2]{zhandry2019record}}] Let $\As$ be an (unbounded) quantum algorithm making oracle queries.
 The output of $\As$ given a random function $H$ is exactly identical to the output of $\As$ given access to a standard oracle.
 Therefore, a random oracle with quantum query access can be perfectly simulated as a standard oracle. \end{lemma}